swiftlang/swift/docs/ABI.rst

 ::

-  substitution ::= 'A' INDEX                  // substiution of N+26
+  substitution ::= 'A' INDEX                  // substitution of N+26
   substitution ::= 'A' [a-z]* [A-Z]           // One or more consecutive substitutions of N < 26